 Use these guidelines for growing your ivy tree:

-- Light: It thrives in anything from bright light to light shade in the summer.
+- Light: It thrives in anything from bright to light shade in the summer.
 Dimmer light suffices during winter.
 Dappled sunlight keeps it happy.
 However, it doesn’t like direct sunlight.
-Consider this plant for cooler rooms.
+Consider this plant for more relaxed rooms.
 In winter, keep at about 70°F for the best plant health.

-- Fertilizer: During the growing season, feed weekly with a weak liquid fertilizer.
+- Fertilizer: Feed weekly with a weak liquid fertilizer during the growing season.
 Ensure it includes micronutrients to encourage blooming.
 Fatshedera responds well to ample fertilization as it is a heavy feeder.

 - Soil: Use light, fast-draining potting soil.
-Some like to use fortified soils.
+Some like to use fortified grounds.

-As a sterile hybrid, Ivy trees propagate from stem-tip cuttings, not from seeds.
+As a sterile hybrid, Ivy trees propagate from stem-tip cuttings, not seeds.
 While not essential, using a rooting hormone increases the odds of success.
-Also, be sure to keep the humidity level high.
+Also, please keep the humidity level high.

 Repot each year at the beginning of the new growing season.
-When repotting, use fresh potting soil and use a pot at least one size larger than the one it currently grows in.
+When repotting, use fresh potting soil and use a pot at least one size larger than it currently grows.

 The Ivy Tree needs cooler temperatures anytime.
-However, during repotting and shortly after, excessive heat causes even more stress.
-Avoid exposure to warmer temperatures, especially during the repotting time and shortly after.
+However, excessive heat causes even more stress during repotting and shortly after.
+Avoid exposure to warmer temperatures, especially during repotting and shortly after.

-Fatshedera often appears quite sparse.
-To create a bushier look, plant two or three in the same pot.
+Fatshedera often appears relatively sparse.
+Plant two or three in the same pot to create a bushier look.
 Alternatively, try pinching off the growing tips of emerging stems.
 This encourages some side growth.

 As a hybrid cross of English ivy and Fatsia japonica, Fatshedera exists in only one variety.
-In fact, because it is sterile as many hybrids are, Fatshedera does not cross with other species, either.
+Because it is sterile, as many hybrids are, Fatshedera does not cross with other species, either.
 However, several variations exist.
 They show increased leaf variegation or larger cream-color splotches on the leaves.

 Grow an Ivy PlantUsing These Tips

-Just as with English ivy, providing plenty of humidity with cooler temperatures offers the key to growing these successfully.
+As with English ivy, providing plenty of humidity with cooler temperatures is key to successfully growing these.
 Avoid over-watering as it causes leaves to turn yellow and often drop off.
 Likewise, hot, dry air causes the leaves to turn brown and drop off the plant.

-To increase the color variegation in plants with green and cream coloring, increase the light.
+Increase the light to increase the color variegation in plants with green and cream coloring.
 More light results in stronger variegation.
 However, leaves that are all green with no cream need less light.
-Growers consider them easier to grow, due to the lessened light needs.
+Growers consider them easier to grow due to the lessened light needs.